dancer1325/rest-assured-wiki/Usage.md

 In this example REST Assured will serialize the object to JSON since the request content-type is set to "application/json".
 It will first try to use Jackson if found in classpath and if not Gson will be used.
 If you change the content-type to "application/xml" REST Assured will serialize to XML using JAXB.
 If no content-type is defined REST Assured will try to serialize in the following order:

+  1. JSON using Jackson 2 (Faster Jackson)
-  1. Json using Jackson
+  1. JSON using Jackson
-  1. Json using Gson
+  1. JSON using Gson
   1. XML using JAXB

 REST Assured also respects the charset of the content-type.
 E.g.